neoforged/.github/primers/1.22/index.md

 With that, how can you submit gizmos for rendering pretty much anywhere in the client pipeline?
 Well, this all starts from `Gizmos#withCollector` and `SimpleGizmoCollector`.

 `SimpleGizmoCollector` is basically just a list that holds the collected gizmos to render.
-During the rendering process, `SimpleGizmoCollector#drainGizmos` is called, copying the gizmos over to a separate list for the renderer to `Gizmo#emit` them, before drawing them to the screen through the familiar frame pass and buffer source. `drainGizmos` then clears the internal list based on `GizmoProperties#persistForMillis`, or immediately if not specified, for the next frame.
+During the rendering process, `SimpleGizmoCollector#drainGizmos` is called, copying the gizmos over to a separate list for the renderer to `Gizmo#emit`, before drawing to the screen through the familiar frame pass and buffer source. `drainGizmos` then clears the internal list based on `GizmoProperties#persistForMillis`, or immediately if not specified, for the next frame.

-To actually collect these elements, there is a rather convoluted process.
-Both `Minecraft`, `LevelRenderer`, and `IntegratedServer` have their own `SimpleGizmoCollector`. `Minecraft` and `IntegratedServer` collects gizmos during the ticking process, while `LevelRenderer` collects gizmos during the submission/render phases.
+To actually collect these elements, there is a rather convoluted process. `Minecraft`, `LevelRenderer`, and `IntegratedServer` have their own `SimpleGizmoCollector`.
 This is done by setting the collector using `Gizmo#withCollector`, which returns a `Gizmos$TemporaryCollection`.
 The collection is `AutoCloseable` that, when closed, releases the held collector on the local thread.
 So, the collectors are wrapped in a try-with-resources to facilitate the submission during these periods.
 Then, during the debug pass, the per tick gizmos are merged with the per frame gizmos and drawn to the screen via `addTemporaryGizmos`, quite literally at the last moment in `LevelRenderer#renderLevel`.
 The `IntegratedServer` gizmos in a singleplayer world are stored in a volatile field, allowing it to be accessed from the client thread.

 - `net.minecraft.client.Minecraft`
     - `collectPerTickGizmos` - Returns a collection of all gizmos to emit.